Hevand/SQLServerDiskPerformance/Readme.md

 For IOPS and Throughput, the combination of these limits results in the actual IOPS and Throughput available to a SQL Server machine.
 Actual utilization can be monitored from within the Azure Portal, and you can scale up the VM and available disks (either by scaling or striping) until your application's resource utilization stays under the maximum available capacity.

-### What if IOPS and Throughput are under control, but the application is still slower than it was on premise?
+### What if IOPS and Throughput are under control, but the application is still slower than it was on premises?
 This happens when your application is spending its time sequentially 'waiting' for every request/response to complete instead of having multiple processes running in parallel.
-An example can be a script based on SQL cursors or a very chatty application.
+An example can be a script based on [Cursors (Transact-SQL)](https://docs.microsoft.com/en-us/sql/t-sql/language-elements/cursors-transact-sql?view=sql-server-ver15).

-In that scenario, every 'delay' between compute and storage is impacting the total execution time of the script.

-This adds up quickly.
-As an example: performing 1 million operations with a 1 millisecond latency takes 16 minutes and 40 seconds - in latency alone.
+Here, every call between compute and storage introduces a small delay (latency) that is impacting the total execution time of the script.
+This delay adds up quickly: 1 million operations x 1 millisecond latency = 16 minutes and 40 seconds of execution time, excluding any other processing that may be required.

-Fortunately, Azure and SQL Server support different types of disks with different latency characteristics:
+Fortunately, Azure and SQL Server support different types of storage with different latency characteristics:
 - Using Blob storage directly (Latency based on network)
 - Using Premium SSD (Latency of 5-10ms)
 - Using Ultra Disks (latency under 1ms)
 - Using the Local SSD (fastest; latency close to 0ms)

-Next to this, Premium Disks allow for different caching strategies - None, ReadOnly, ReadWrite - that can influence the performance.
-For the other storage options, these strategies are not available.
+Premium Disks also supports different caching strategies that leverage local memory and local SSD.
+These strategies are [None, ReadOnly, ReadWrite](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/premium-storage-performance#disk-caching)and will influence your test results.
+These strategies are not available for the other storage options.

 ## Test approach
 To illustrate the impact of latency on a sequential / SQL cursor-based script, the [PerformanceTest.sql](Scripts/PerformanceTest.sql) script is used.
 Note that this script is specific to validating the impact of latency.

-The following steps are taken:
-- On the Azure portal, create a fresh SQL Server 2019 on Windows Server 2019 machine, based on the Azure Marketplace image.
-Opt for the (free) SQL Server Development license.
-- Configure storage as required
-- After provisioning the machine, use SQL Management Studio to:
-  - Create a new database, named 'test'
-  - Execute the performance test script
+A new SQL Server VM is provisioned for every test, using the steps defined here (https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sql/virtual-machines-windows-sql-server-storage-configuration).

 ## Results
 > **These results give an anecdotal and informal indication of current execution times.
 These test results should not be considered out of this context**